willfaught/paige/README.md

     menu:
       breakpoint: "sm" # Bootstrap breakpoint at which to display all menu items
       style: "pills" # Must be "links" or "pills"
-  home:
-    blurb: "" # Displayed below the greeting
-    greeting: "" # Displayed below the image
-    image:
-      raw: false # Do not copy or process the file
-      stretch: false # Stretch the image fully horizontally if true; center the image otherwise
-      url: "" # Local or remote resource glob
   list:
     authors:
       class: "mb-0 text-center text-secondary"